Can basal and squamous cell skin cancers be prevented?

 Children need special attention, since they tend to spend more time outdoors and can burn more easily.
 Parents and other caregivers should protect children from excess sun exposure by using the steps above.
-Older children need to be cautioned about sun exposure as they become more independent.
-It is important, particularly in parts of the world where it is sunnier, to cover your children as fully as is reasonable.
-You should develop the habit of using sunscreen on exposed skin for yourself and your children whenever you go outdoors and may be exposed to large amounts of sunlight.
+Children need to be taught about the dangers of too much sun exposure as they become more independent.

-For more information on how to protect yourself and your family from UV exposure, see our document called Skin Cancer: Prevention and Early Detection.
+For more on how to protect yourself and your family from UV exposure, see Skin Cancer: Prevention and Early Detection.

 Exposure to certain chemicals, such as arsenic, can increase a person’s risk of skin cancer.
-People can be exposed to arsenic from well water in some areas, pesticides and herbicides, some medicines (such as arsenic trioxide) and herbal remedies (in some imported traditional herbal remedies), and in certain occupations (such as mining and smelting).
+People can be exposed to arsenic from well water in some areas, pesticides and herbicides, some medicines and imported traditional herbal remedies, and in certain occupations (such as mining and smelting).

 Checking your skin regularly may help you spot any new growths or abnormal areas and show them to your doctor before they even have a chance to turn into skin cancer.
 To learn more, see Can basal and squamous cell skin cancers be found early?